beerd7017/dennis-stepp-blog/content/post/headspace.md

 > Reinventing and cleaning your code.
 Paying off technical debt.

 ### Personal Development
-> Reading blogs, listening to Podcasts, conferences, and reflect.
+> Reading blogs, listening to podcasts, conferences, and reflect.

 ### Not Negotiable
 > Lunch, workout, remove yourself from your desk and pull your mind away from what you are working on.